-Later, we drove south to Prairie Creek Redwoods State Park, and it was wet!
-Rainfall fell as if from a waterfall, rain jackets were useless and the water soaked through, down to a person's core.
+Later, we drove south to Prairie Creek Redwoods State Park and it was wet!
+Rain fell as if from a waterfall, rain jackets were useless and the water soaked through, down to a person's core.
 It was tough to even stand outside to watch the salmon swimming upstream, passing our campsite, to reach spawning sites farther upstream.
 With so much rain, salamanders didn't need to use logs or rocks as a retreat, for a single leaf could suffice.
-The torrential rains made finding them hard, and only a couple Wandering Salamanders were found, clinging to the outside-wall of the campground's restroom.
-It was at this time, my wife and kids had enough rain, so, in a joyful mutiny, they agreed, we would escape the redwoods and seek out sunshine by driving south.
+The torrential rains made finding them hard, and only a couple Wandering Salamanders were found, clinging to the outside wall of the campground's restroom.
+It was at this time, my wife and kids had enough rain, so, in a joyful mutiny, we agreed, we would escape the redwoods and seek out sunshine by driving south.

-Jokingly, as a self-proclaimed wine expert, my wife wanted to visit Napa Valley and without hesitation, I knew where to go, Bothe-Napa Valley State Park.
-This park is well maintained, wet, and beautifully adorned with layers of colorful fallen leaves, green moss-coated trees, and appears as a great place to see salamanders.
-However, freezing temperatures made finding salamanders tough, and I left happy with only finding a couple night-active Ensatinas, slowly crawling about in 34-degree temperature.
+Jokingly, as a self-proclaimed wine expert, my wife wanted to visit Napa Valley, and without hesitation, I knew where to go, Bothe-Napa Valley State Park.
+This park is well maintained, wet, and beautifully adorned with layers of colorful fallen leaves and green moss-coated trees, giving appearance as a great place to see salamanders.
+However, freezing temperatures made finding salamanders tough, and I left happy with only finding a couple of night-active Ensatinas slowly crawling about in 34-degree temperature.